 This section provides an overview of the National Labor Relations Act (NLRA), or “the Act,” which is the federal law that governs the relationship between most employers and unions in the private sector.
-This section discusses situations in which the NLRA imposes obligations on non-union employers.
+This Chapter also discusses situations in which the NLRA imposes obligations on non-union employers.

-The federal agency that enforces and administers the Act, the National Labor Relations Board (NLRB or the Board), has issued a number of decisions during the course of the current presidential administration that greatly expanded what are considered “protected concerted activities” under the Act.
+The federal agency that enforces and administers the Act is the National Labor Relations Board (NLRB or the Board).
+Over the last several years, the Board has issued a number of decisions that greatly expanded what are considered “protected concerted activities” under the Act.

 Labor law is a dynamic area and it is always difficult to know how to respond to newly-issued Board decisions, especially when the decisions make fundamental changes in the law.

 CalChamber thanks Seyfarth Shaw LLP for its contributions to the Labor Relations in Private Employment chapter.